Please enable JavaScript to ensure auto alt text generation works properly

 The recruitment divide is already here

 The split in recruitment is no longer theoretical.
-Companies are either building scalable, AI-powered systems that amplify human judgment, or they're drowning in application volume with tools built for a different era.
+Companies are either building scalable, AI-assisted systems that amplify human judgment, or they're drowning in application volume with tools built for a different era.

 The evidence is clear: internal mobility saves millions, skills-based hiring improves retention by 36%, and AI screening frees recruiters for high-value work.
 But here's what the data doesn't capture: the compound effect of falling behind.